mysociety/fixmystreet/customising/css.md

   basic settings information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the contents, as we will describe below.
-* `config.rb` --
-  the config script used by compass

 Our `.gitignore` file assumes that any CSS files directly in a `cobrands/*` directory are generated from SCSS - if you have CSS files that you want to use